democratic-csi/democratic-csi/src/driver/controller-proxy/nodeInfo.md

     nodeIdType: nodeName
 ```

-# Reasoning why such complex node_id is required
+## Node ID: Reasoning why such complex node_id is required

 `node_name + iqn + nqn` can be very long.